 The Importance of Financial Literacy

-• Individuals who are knowledgeable in finance and money management are less likely to fall victims of fraud
+- Individuals who are knowledgeable in finance and money management are less likely to fall victim of fraud

 Regardless of the increased spotlight on financial education and inclusion, a sizeable portion of the world’s population still does not have basic knowledge about finance.
 Research shows that a great number of people struggle with basic financial principles such as shares, bonds, investment plans, interest rates, and inflation.
 This knowledge gap has far-reaching consequences, as individuals may have financial difficulties ranging from inadequate money management to the inability to pay bills, repay loans, or even cater for themselves.
 All this will eventually snowball into general economic instability in society